thedarkwriter/courseware-lms-content/courses/exec_resource.md

 	c.
 Include the `path` attribute.
 	d. **Be able to run multiple times without causing harm.**

-5. It is *not* a best practice to chain multiple exec resources together to accomplish a task because:
-	a.
-Multiple exec resources can not be idempotent.
-	b.
-Puppet only lets you use one resource to accomplish a task.
-	c. **Using a collection of exec resources can be complicated and confusing.**
-	d. the puppet module tool

 ## References
 * [Puppet Forge](http://forge.puppetlabs.com)